s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 ```
 > You can also use https://jwt.io/

-I though I would be done with the challenge after visiting `/1337_v4u17`, but I was wrong, the challenge was not over...
+I thought I would be done with the challenge after visiting `/1337_v4u17`, but I was wrong; the challenge was not over...

-I now was able to access a page where the "admin" kept their jornal.
+I was now able to access a page where the "admin" kept their journal.
 ![](https://i.imgur.com/B7LZYcn.png)

-When I clicked on the journal I was sent to this page: `GET /1337_v4u17?file=vault%2Fjournal1.txt HTTP/1.1`.
+When I clicked on the journal, I was sent to this page: `GET /1337_v4u17?file=vault%2Fjournal1.txt HTTP/1.1`.

 This felt like a case of path traversal, so that's what I tried.

-I was able to retired that path from before via path traversal (`file=vault/../../../../../../usr/src/app/5up3r_53cur3_50urc3_c0d3.js`)
+I was able to retrieve that path from before via path traversal (`file=vault/../../../../../../usr/src/app/5up3r_53cur3_50urc3_c0d3.js`):
 ```
 GET /1337_v4u17?file=%76%61%75%6c%74%2f%2e%2e%2f%2e%2e%2f%2e%2e%2f%2e%2e%2f%2e%2e%2f%2e%2e%2f%75%73%72%2f%73%72%63%2f%61%70%70%2f%35%75%70%33%72%5f%35%33%63%75%72%33%5f%35%30%75%72%63%33%5f%63%30%64%33%2e%6a%73 HTTP/1.1
 ```
-> It looks like a mess because I used Burp's Decoder tool to encode path traversal input into URL encoded.
+> It looks like a mess because I used Burp's Decoder tool to encode the path traversal input into URL-encoded format.

-This is what I found (redacted for convenience):
+This is what I found (shortened for convenience):
 ```js
 ...
 const bodyParser = require('body-parser');